orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 # The OrbitDB Tutorial

-> An imperative, isomorphic romp where you create a peer-to-peer music application.
+> WELCOME to an interactive, imperative, and isomorphic adventure of peer-to-peer, distributed, decentralized proportions

 **Requirements**: A *computer* with a *web browser*, *command line*, and *node.js* installed?